 At Gingold & Gingold LLC, our Atlanta second mortgage relief attorneys — Ira D. Gingold, who has been a bankruptcy attorney since 1971 and Court-appointed Bankruptcy Trustee from 1971-2013, and Jamie L. Gingold, who has been practicing bankruptcy, real estate and business law since 2001 — have the experience to advise you on the best option for your specific situation.

 Understanding the Benefits of Stripping a Lien on Your Home

-If your home is worth less than what you owe on your first mortgage, the Court in a Chapter 13 bankruptcy can turn your second mortgage from a secured debt to an unsecured debt, potentially making it so that you don't have to repay it.
-However, there are some risks to this:
+If your home is worth less than what you owe on your first mortgage, the Court in a Chapter 7 bankruptcy or a Chapter 13 bankruptcy can turn your second mortgage from a secured debt to an unsecured debt, potentially making it so that you don't have to repay it.
+However, you must provide proof of the home value.

-Fulton County Attorneys · Stripping a Second Mortgage · Free Consultation
+Stripping a Second Mortgage · Free Consultation

 To learn more about what our experienced bankruptcy lawyers can do to get you relief from your second mortgage and other debts, call us at (404) 685-8800 or e-mail us to schedule a free consultation.
 We have offices in Atlanta, Cumming, Dallas, Douglasville, and Duluth, with evening and weekend appointments available.